Once you understand the situation in Oregon today, Urban Gleaners’ simple approach makes so much sense.

 There is so much great, healthy food in our community!
 With your support and a little work, we can feed hungry families and make the whole community healthier.
 Here is what we are doing right now to help solve these issues.

-Urban Gleaners is the only food rescue organization in the U.S. that distributes directly to kids.
-In 2009, we began our Food to Schools program, delivering food directly to the children who need it most.
-We provide our schools with onsite deliveries of fresh produce, dairy products, whole-grain breads, read-to-eat meals, and treats—because all children deserve wholesome nutrition and some fun food to brighten their days.
+Urban Gleaners distributes thousands of pounds of free food directly to kids and their families year-round.
+We provide local schools with onsite deliveries of fresh produce, dairy products, whole-grain breads, ready-to-eat meals, and treats,because all children deserve wholesome nutrition and some fun food to brighten their days.
+The food we deliver is healthy, nutrient rich, and fundamental to a growing child’s health and wellness.

 Summer Free Farmers Markets